Southeast Wisconsin Photo | Lake Michigan Destinations

-Journey the Circle Tour around Southern Lake Michigan
+Take the Southern Lake Michigan Circle Tour

 For the purpose of this article, we are starting the Southern Lake Michigan Circle Tour in Manitowoc, Wisconsin, and continuing south (counter-clockwise) around Lake Michigan, eventually ending in Ludington, Michigan, where you can ride the S.S.
-Badger carferry back to Wisconsin.
+Badger car ferry back to Wisconsin.

-Southeast Wisconsin
+Southeast Wisconsin Region

-Illinois Lakeshore
+Illinois Lakeshore Region

-• The circle re-joins US-12 south of Chicago, and takes you into Indiana.
+• The Lake Michigan Circle Tour re-joins US-12 south of Chicago, and takes you into Indiana.

-Indiana Lakeshore
+Indiana Lakeshore Region

-• Indiana has the shortest amount of miles along the Lake Michigan Circle Tour.
-It follows both US-12 (also known as the Dunes Highway, closest to the lake) and I-94, which parallel each other and begins in Hammond on the westerly side.
+• The Indiana portion of the Lake Michigan Circle Tour follows both US-12 (also known as the Dunes Highway, closest to the lake) and I-94, which parallel each other and begins in Hammond on the westerly side.

 • It continues through Gary, which is a major industrial area.